-The cover of the current part has a special interest for me.
-I wanted a cover showing a heavy Atlantic sea.
+The cover of the current part shows a heavy Atlantic sea.
 This kind of picture is not easy to find, but I tracked the photograph (from which this cover was made) by boarding the Bremen at Southampton, and finding it in the official photographer’s collection in that ship.
 The photograph was taken from the Bremen when she was in mid-Atlantic.
-It was later used as the colour plate with part 21 called “Stormy Seas of the Atlantic Ocean”.
-The Bremen also features on the covers of part 11, part 20 and part 23.

-Prelude to Adventure.
+The colour plate issued with this part is reproduced below.
 Captain Scott’s ship, the Terra Nova, entering the pack ice of the South Polar regions.
 The Terra Nova left Lyttelton, New Zealand, over eleven months before Scott began his great journey to the South Pole from the base camp at Cape Evans.
 On the voyage south the ship was caught in a gale and narrowly escaped foundering.
 Later she was imprisoned for three weeks in an ice-pack.
 The Terra Nova (764 tons) was originally a whaler built at Dundee in 1884.
 She had served as relief ship in Scott’s Antarctic expedition of 1904.

 When the steamship Trevessa sank in the Indian Ocean, her officers and crew sailed over 1,500 miles in open boats, displaying endurance and seamanship that maintained the high traditions of the sea.
-Sidney Howard describes a great voyage which was undertaken in emergency.
+This chapter describes a great voyage which was undertaken in emergency.
 The question of disaster at sea is an important one.
 We know that to-day sea travel may claim a high margin of safety; yet, at the same time, when disaster threatens or becomes a fact it produces a quality in the right type of man that is invariably produced by any other serious crisis.
 Those of us who know the sea know that much.
 The article is concluded in part 7.